 Schedule & Activities

-Champlain Abroad courses are designed to connect our students to the place, the people and the culture.
+Champlain Abroad courses are designed to connect our students to new places, people and culture.
 Those connections happen through a range extracurricular and co-curricular events and activities.
 Two weekend trips are part of the optional extracurricular activities, one to the West Coast of Ireland and one to Northern Ireland.
 Our local faculty and guest speakers bring their cultural perspective and professional expertise to the course content challenging students to understand material through a new global lens.
 Many of our courses have an embedded experiential component that takes the students outside the classroom connecting the place and culture to the course content.
 Half of Fridays are 'Immersion Fridays,' where Champlain Abroad Dublin provides an opportunity for students to further immerse in culture, academics, and the legendary 'craic.'
 The remaining Fridays are your own, giving you the chance to plan independent travel excursions.

 The following is a partial list of some of the co-curricular activities that have been offered in conjunction with some of the Dublin courses.
 The trips are required if you are in the class, but we usually have extra space for students who want to attend but are not in that particular class.

 This course is designed to introduce students to Irish culture through an exploration of Irish fine arts.
 Much of the course includes beyond the classroom explorations of The Museum of Modern Art, home to the leading collections and presentations of modern and contemporary art, and The National Gallery which houses the national collection of Irish and European fine art.
 Explorations of art to be found in Dublin also include visits to local galleries and printmaking studios, and walking tours taking in local architecture and sculptures.